Deploy and test the Fedlet on the SP

-Upon completion, you can proceed to "Testing Fedlet Single Sign-on and Single Logout".
+Upon completion, you can proceed to Test Fedlet single sign-on and single logout.

 The Fedlet WAR file,

-fedlet.war, serves both as an example and also to provide the code needed to embed the Fedlet in your web application.
+and to provide the code needed to embed the Fedlet in your web application.

 The basic steps for using the Fedlet in your application are as follows:

 Unpack the Fedlet ZIP file to a working directory, remove any files you do not want to keep, such as